RmdanJr/Java-Illuminated/README.md

 ## Chapter 7   Object-Oriented Programming, Part 2: User-Defined Classes

-7.18.1 Multiple Choice Exercises
+### Multiple Choice Exercises

 1. What can you say about the name of a class?

-image It must start with an uppercase letter.
+- [ ] It must start with an uppercase letter.

-image The convention is to start with an uppercase letter.
+- [x] The convention is to start with an uppercase letter.

 2. What can you say about the name of constructors?

-image They must be the same name as the class name.
+- [x] They must be the same name as the class name.

-image They can be any name, just like other methods.
+- [ ] They can be any name, just like other methods.

 3. What is a constructor's return type?

-image void
+- [ ] void

-image Object
+- [ ] Object

-image The class name
+- [ ] The class name

-image A constructor does not have a return type.
+- [x] A constructor does not have a return type.

 4. It is legal to have more than one constructor in a given class.

-image true
+- [x] true

-image false
+- [ ] false

 5. In a class, if a field is private,

-image it can be accessed directly from any class.
+- [ ] it can be accessed directly from any class.

-image it can be accessed directly only from inside its class.
+- [x] it can be accessed directly only from inside its class.

 6. In a typical class, what is the general recommendation for access modifiers?

-image Instance variables are private and methods are private.
+- [ ] Instance variables are private and methods are private.

-image Instance variables are private and methods are public.
+- [x] Instance variables are private and methods are public.

-image Instance variables are public and methods are private.
+- [ ] Instance variables are public and methods are private.

-image Instance variables are public and methods are public.
+- [ ] Instance variables are public and methods are public.

 7. In a class, fields

-image can only be basic data types.
+- [ ] can only be basic data types.

-image can only be basic data types or existing Java types (from existing classes).
+- [ ] can only be basic data types or existing Java types (from existing classes).

-image can be basic data types, existing Java types, or user-defined types (from user-defined classes).
+- [x] can be basic data types, existing Java types, or user-defined types (from user-defined classes).

 8. Accessors and mutators are

-image instance variables of a class.
+- [ ] instance variables of a class.

-image used to access and modify field variables of a class from outside the class.
+- [x] used to access and modify field variables of a class from outside the class.

-image constructor methods.
+- [ ] constructor methods.

 9. Accessor methods typically take

-image no parameter.
+- [x] no parameter.

-image one parameter, of the same type as the corresponding field.
+- [ ] one parameter, of the same type as the corresponding field.

 10. Mutator methods typically take

-image no parameter.
+- [ ] no parameter.

-image one parameter, of the same type as the corresponding field.
+- [x] one parameter, of the same type as the corresponding field.

 11. Accessor methods typically

-image are void methods.
+- [ ] are void methods.

-image return the same type as the corresponding field.
+- [x] return the same type as the corresponding field.

 12. Mutator methods typically

-image are void methods.
+- [x] are void methods.

-image return the same type as the corresponding field.
+- [ ] return the same type as the corresponding field.

 13. When coding a method that performs calculations on fields of that class,

-image these fields must be passed as parameters to the method.
+- [ ] these fields must be passed as parameters to the method.

-image these fields do not need to be passed as parameters to the methods because the class methods have direct access to them.
+- [x] these fields do not need to be passed as parameters to the methods because the class methods have direct access to them.

 14. What is the keyword used for declaring a constant?

-image static
+- [ ] static

-image final
+- [x] final

-image constant
+- [ ] constant

 15. What is the keyword used for declaring a class variable or method?

-image static
+- [x] static

-image final
+- [ ] final

-image class
+- [ ] class

 16. What can you say about enum?

-image It is part of the package java.lang.
+- [ ] It is part of the package java.lang.

-image It can be used for self-documentation, improving the readability of your code.
+- [ ] It can be used for self-documentation, improving the readability of your code.

-image An enum object is a constant object.
+- [ ] An enum object is a constant object.

-image All of the above.
+- [x] All of the above.

 7.18.2 Reading and Understanding Code